tongwang/tika-server-docker/README.md

     docker pull tongwang/tika-server

-Run the container, execute the following command:
+Run the container:

     docker run -d -p 9998:9998 tongwang/tika-server

-A small number of environment variables are used by the Docker image:
+A small number of environment variables are used by this image:

 * TIKA_JAVA_OPTS: JVM options for Tika server
 * TIKA_SPAWN_CHILD: set this environment variable if you want to start tika-server in a child process